olaviinha/NeuralTextToImage/README.md

 Big Sleep is originally a concept of turning text into imagery by using [CLIP](https://github.com/openai/CLIP) by OpenAI to steer [BigGAN](https://arxiv.org/abs/1809.11096) by Andrew Brock et al., as introduced by [Ryan Murdock](https://github.com/rynmurdock) in his [original notebook](https://colab.research.google.com/drive/1NCceX2mbiKOSlAd_o7IU7nA9UskKN5WR?usp=sharing).

-Example images below were generated using the same string of text.

 ---

 **Colab for:** VQGAN+CLIP by [Katherine Crowson](https://github.com/crowsonkb)<br>